csu-hci-projects/distance-chess/README.md

 This repo is the code base for the TAR version of chess, while the digital version will be played on Chess.com.

 The end goal for this repo is to have a TAR chess application which recognizes a player's moves on a physical board, while rendering the moves from a digital opponent via the AR pieces.
-This will primarily be built for iOS, but future builds could include Android.
+The initial goal for this project was to have it built for iOS, but due to time limitations, the application does not have an interface, and as such must be run within the Unity Editor.

 ## Current Progress
 - [x] Rendering of pieces